Rohitkurade/GitHub_User_Finder/README.md

 # GitHub User Finder

 A beautiful React application to search and explore GitHub user profiles and repositories.
-Search any GitHub username and instantly view their profile information, public repositories , and statistics.
+Search any GitHub username and instantly view their profile information, public repositories,and statistics.

 ## 🌟 Features